Ujjawal-Anand/20_websites_in_20_days/README.md

 ## Progress

-### Day 1 (date: 04 oct 2015)
+### Day 1 (date: 04 Oct 2015)

 #### Target
-  A hello World website with a basic layout
+  A hello world website with a basic layout

 #### Level
-  Absolute Beginner
+  Absolute beginner

 #### Things I learned
   Use of basics techniques like specifying tags in html file and how to design them using external CSS.